When using steam trading sites it is important to avoid common fraud attempts to keep your items safe.

 - A real Quicksell.store bot sends the user a trade.

 - The scammer sees this trade and declines it.

 - Instantly, the scammer updates the profile of one of their bots to look identical to the Quicksell.store bot.

 - This fake bot sends the user the same offer, but with all the items on the bot's side missing.

 - The user confirms this trade and his items now belong to the scammer in their fake bot account.

 To avoid this happening, we recommend that you check the trade is correct before confirming it on your app.
-Quicksell.store will never send you a trade with items on only one side.
+Quicksell.store will never send you a trade with items on only one side without you expecting it.
 If the offer is incorrect and the trade offer has been redirected, follow these steps to secure your account:

 - Change your password, and also change it anywhere else you have the same password set.

 - De-authorize all other devices here.
 This will sign the scammer out of your account.